kranthikarthan/PE-v2-Architecture/docs/22-FEATURE-BREAKDOWN-V2.md

 ### **Phase 2: Clearing Adapters (Parallel) - 5 Features, 5 AI Agents**

+*Note: Clearing adapters are responsible for generating correctly formatted messages for various payment schemes and handing them off to the bank's existing gateway infrastructure.
+They do not connect directly to the clearing systems.*

 #### **2.1: SAMOS Adapter (4-5 days)**
 - **AI Agent**: SamosAdapterAgent
 - **Features**: